deluair/Global-Solar-Energy-Simulation-Framework/README.md

 This project aims to develop a comprehensive simulation framework for global solar energy deployment, considering technical, economic, policy, social, and environmental factors.

+## Current Status

+This framework is currently in an active development phase, with core functionalities established.
+The system can perform detailed techno-economic simulations for investment decisions in solar PV and energy storage technologies across multiple regions.
+Key capabilities include:

+*   Modeling of various solar technologies (e.g., TOPCon_PV, AdvancedMonocrystallineSilicon) and energy storage (e.g., LFP_Battery).
+*   Dynamic cost modeling based on learning curves and supply chain factors.
+*   Market simulation considering regional energy prices and demand.
+*   Investment decision modeling based on Net Present Value (NPV) and attractiveness scores.
+*   Grid capacity evolution based on new investments.
+*   Generation of detailed simulation results in CSV format.
+*   Automated generation of an HTML analysis report with visualizations from the simulation output.

+The current capabilities align broadly with Phase 2-3 of the project's "Great Plan," focusing on economic and technological modeling with initial grid and policy considerations.

 ## Awesome Task List (High-Level Modules)

 1. **Foundation Elements Module**